-How to Manage Groups in AD.
-Part 1: Creating and Deleting Groups.
+How to Manage Groups in Active Directory: Create and Delete (Part 1)

 In average AD forests, groups govern authorization to sensitive data.
 Groups can distribute content or help to give access to files, services or even AD delegation.
 After installation you will gain several built-in groups such as Domain Admins group or Account Operators.